 How to create your first test SMS marketing campaign

-If you’re ready to get your SMS marketing off the ground, you can set up a free trial on Textedly (no credit card required).
+If you’re ready to get your SMS marketing off the ground, you can sign up for SlickText’s Freebie version to give it a go without paying.

-You can test campaigns for 14 days to see if SMS marketing is right for your business.
+You can test your campaigns using the Freebie version to see if SMS marketing is right for your business.

 Here, I’ll show you how to get your campaigns running to start taking advantage of this under-used marketing medium.

 That’s pretty great, right?
-You get 300 messages and 14 days for free.
+You get 50 messages per month for free while you test it out. .

 The first step after creating your account is to set up a keyword, or ‘textword’ as they call it.